addrummond/jsockd/Readme.md

 If you don't trust JSockD to generate keys and signatures, you can use openssl to sign your module bytecode.
 See `docs/signing_with_openssl.md` for details.

+### 2.3 Reducing the size of compiled modules

+Minifying the module before compiling it will reduce the size of the compiled bytecode because the bytecode includes source information.

+To further reduce bytecode size, you can use the `-ss` flag to strip source code from the bytecode file or the `-sd` flag to strip all debug info including source code.
+Note that stripping source code means that error backtraces will not include line numbers or source code snippets.
+It may also break some JavaScript code which relies on inspecting function source code.

+For general use, I recommend minifiying your bundle but **not** using `-ss` or `-sd`.
+This way you can substantially reduce the size of the bytecode while still allowing useful error backtraces via source maps (see section 3.5).

 ## 3. The JSockD server

 ### 3.1 Starting the server